duckdb/duckdb-web/docs/api/c/api.md

 ---
 * `pending_result`

-The pending result to execute a task within..
+The pending result to execute a task within.
 * `returns`

 The state of the pending result after the execution.